 Yes.
-There will likely be opportunities for remote learners to join, however we have not yet established when and how frequent these opportunities will be presented.
-This may be addressed on a case-by-case basis.
+There will likely be opportunities for remote learners to join; however, we have not yet established when and how frequent these opportunities will be presented as introduction of new students is based on safety measures established by the Department of Health.